Singer Adele, actress Danielle Fishel, and reporter Brian Williams are all celebrating their birthdays today.

 After Boy Meets World ended, Fishel appeared in several small budget films including National Lampoon’s Dorm Daze, National Lampoon’s Dorm Daze 2: College at Sea, Gamebox 1.0 and The Chosen One.

 Fishel also appeared as a host on MTV’s Say What?
 Karaoke, Style Network’s The Dish, Fuse TV’s The Fuse 20, and on Chelsea Lately on E!
 Network.

 Fishel graduated from California State University in 2013, and married Tim Belusco, whom she also met in school.
 Fishel will appear on The Disney Channel’s Girl Meets World, reprising her role of Topanga.

 Reporter Brian Williams turns 55 today.
 Williams is currently news anchor and managing editor of NBC Nightly News, a position he’s held since 2004.
 Williams first worked in broadcasting for KOAM-TV in Pittsburg, Kansas in 1981.
 The following year he covered news in the Washington, D.C. area at TV station WTTG, then worked in Philadelphia for WCAU.
 In 1987, he broadcast in New York City at WCBS.

 Williams joined NBC News in 1993, where he anchored the national Weekend Nightly News and was chief White House correspondent.
 During his first year as anchor for NBC Nightly News, Williams covered two disasters; the Asian tsunami and Hurricane Katrina.
 His work with NBC earned them a Peabody Award, for their high levels of journalistic excellence.

 Williams married Jane Gillan Williams in 1986.
 They have two children, Allison and Douglas Williams.
-Allison currently stars on the HBO series Girls.
+Alilison currently stars on the HBO series Girls.